Improwised/improwised-new-website/newapp/src/content/blog/the-evolution-of-kubernetes-why-Its-the-foundation-not-the-destination.md

 author: 'Rakshit Menpara'
 image: '$lib/images/blogs/The-Evolution-of-Kubernetes-head.webp'
 linkTags:
-  - "1.
+  - title: "1.
 Kubernetes as the Backbone: A Historical Perspective"
-  - "2.
+  - title: "2.
 Kubernetes as a Foundation: The Role of Infrastructure Abstraction"
-  - "3.
+  - title: "3.
 Why Kubernetes Is Not the Destination"
+    children:
+      - "a) Complexity Overload"
+      - "b) Lack of Developer Experience Features"
+      - "c) Operational Overhead"
-  - "4.
+  - title: "4.
 Moving Beyond Kubernetes: The Platform Engineering Perspective"
-  - "5.
+  - title: "5.
 The Future: Kubernetes as a Utility, Not a Destination"
-  - "Conclusion: Kubernetes as the Starting Point for Platform Innovation"
+  - title: "Conclusion: Kubernetes as the Starting Point for Platform Innovation"
 blockCategory: "continuous-deployment"
 ---